proofgeist/ottofms-docs/README.md

 This site runs using Nextra, see their [docs](https://nextra.site/docs) for more information on configuration and setup.

 All changes will need to go through a pull request to be approved by one of the members of the Proof+Geist Digital team.

+Feel free to submit issues in the github repository or in the proof+geist community if you find any typos or broken links.